abruzzi/data-fetching-patterns-in-react/README.md

 ![Parallel requests](images/timeline-1-4-parallel.png)

 Note that the longest wait time depends on the slowest network request, which is much faster than the sequential ones.
-And if we could send as many of these independent request at the same time in an upper level of the component tree, a better user experience can be expected.
+And if we could send as many of these independent requests at the same time at an upper level of the component tree, a better user experience can be expected.

 There are cases while you cannot parallel requests, for example, we will make a recommendation feeds list on the `Profile` page, and this recommendation needs users’ interests.
 We can only send a request for fetching the recommendation when we have the response of the user brief API.

 We cannot simply do parallel requests for such cases, but we’ll address that issue in the later section.
 But for now, let’s look into an enhancement of the `Friend` list component.

-## Delay request when it’s needed
+## Introducing UserDetailCard comopnent

 Let’s say we need a feature that when users hover on top of a `Friend`, we show a popup so they can see more details about that user.

 ![Showing user detail card component when hover](images/user-brief-and-friends-user-detail.png)

 When the popup shows up, we need to send another service call to get the user details (like their homepage and number of connections, etc.).
 We will need to update the `Friend` component to something like the following.

 ```jsx
 import { Popover, PopoverContent, PopoverTrigger } from "@nextui-org/react";